Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 Located at 420 M Street in Elderberry Park.

-Built in 1915, this was the first wood-frame house in Anchorage.
+Built in 1915 by Oscar Anderson, this was the first wood-frame house in Anchorage.

 Click on the image above to watch this short video about the first flower shop in Anchorage and Alaska.